- Edition: Second Edition

 This book is an authoritative and practical Lean implementation manual that will help guide senior managers on their journey.
 You will learn how the management team applied Lean principles and practices to human resources, finance, sales, marketing, engineering, operations, acquisitions process, and throughout the value stream with suppliers, intermediate customers, and end-use customers.
 The leadership lessons are invaluable for anyone involved with making the Lean management system come alive in their company.
 You will be amazed at the financial and non-financial results that they achieved.

 First published in 2003, the second edition brings the story up-to-date with a new chapter that describes what happened to Wiremold’s Lean management efforts since 2001.
 You will learn vital lessons about the challenge of maintaining continuity in Lean management practice over the long term.
 There is no other book like this one.
+And don’t forget the workbook Practical Lean Leadership: A Strategic Leadership Guide for Executives.

 Reviews of Better Thinking, Better Results